kelichiu/facebook-ads-canada-election/README.md

 distributions of people reached by ads.
 The three data frames can be joined by the unique identifier of the ads.

+## Methods: EDA, Sentiment Analysis, TF-IDF

+In this work, we examine the dataset of advertisements posted to Facebook at the time of the 2019 Canada federal election season by exploratory data analysis, sentiment analysis and TF-IDF keyword extraction.

 ### See the [PDF file](facebook_ads_library.pdf) for R code, data visualization and full analysis